Minimal genera of open 4-manifolds: Minimal genus at infinity

 \begin{de} The {\em space of ends} of $X$ is $\E (X)=\limin \pi_0(X-K_i)$. \end{de}

 That is, an end $\epsilon\in\E (X)$ is given by a sequence $U_1\supset U_2\supset U_3\supset\cdots$, where each $U_i$ is a component of $X-K_i$.
 If we use a different exhaustion of $X$, the resulting space $\E (X)$ will be canonically equivalent to the original: The set is preserved when we pass to a subsequence, but any two exhaustions have interleaved subsequences.
-(Alternatively, consider the directed set of all complements of compact sets.)
 An equivalent definition of $\E(X)$ is as the set of equivalence classes of {\em rays}, proper maps $[0,\infty)\to X$, where we call two rays equivalent if their restrictions to $\Z^+$ are properly homotopic.
-A {\em neighborhood} of the end $\epsilon$ is an open subset of $X$ containing one of the subsets $U_i$ (or containing every corresponding ray for sufficiently large values of its parameter).
+A {\em neighborhood} of the end $\epsilon$ is an open subset of $X$ containing one of the subsets $U_i$.
 This notion allows us to topologize the set $X\cup\E(X)$ so that $X$ is homeomorphically embedded as a dense open subset and $\E(X)$ is totally disconnected \cite{Fr}.
-(The new basis elements are the components of each $X-K_i$, augmented by the ends of which they are neighborhoods.)
 The resulting space is Hausdorff with a countable basis.
 When $X$ has only finitely many components, this space is compact, and called the {\em Freudenthal} or {\em end compactification} of $X$.
 In this case, $\E(X)$ is homeomorphic to a closed subset of a Cantor set.
 As a simple example, one can realize many homeomorphism types of end-spaces, from a single point to a Cantor set, starting with a fixed countable collection of closed manifolds (even just 2-spheres) and connected-summing them via various trees.
-One can do algebraic topology at infinity using a neighborhood system of infinity (e.g.\ \cite{HR}, \cite{L}).
-When an end has a neighborhood homeomorphic to $M\times \R$ for some closed manifold $M$, the corresponding homology and cohomology of that end reduce to those of $M$.
+A proper topological embedding $M\times[0,\infty)\to X$, for some closed, connected manifold $M$ with codimension 1 in $X$, determines an end of $X$, which is {\em topologically collared} by the embedding.
+Equivalently, a collared end is obtained from a manifold by removing a boundary component identified with $M$.
+Clearly, not all ends can be collared, but those that can are a good test case for our invariants.